bozsahin/thebench/README.md

    (Why are we doing this?
 Because python's infamous <code>ensurepip</code> library is not available in every OS (thank you, distributors), and <code>pyenv</code> is more of a hack than software engineering).

-4. <a href="https://git-scm.com/downloads">git</a>.
+3. <a href="https://git-scm.com/downloads">git</a>.
 This is the maintainer of the tool overall.

-5. <a href="https://www.sbcl.org/">SBCL</a>.
-This is the Lisp that TheBench uses.
+4. <a href="https://www.sbcl.org/">SBCL</a>.
+This is the Lisp that TheBench uses for grammar processing.

    The instructions in the official site to install it are not for the faint-hearted.
 Fear not, because sbcl is available as a package in MANY linuxes.